 Pride of the Profs, Rowan University’s first marching band since the 1970s, shares all about their inception

-My Favorite Class: Concert Choir, Perfect for Non-Music Majors Too
+Concert Choir, Perfect for Non-Music Majors Too

-Q&A With a Senior Public Health and Wellness Major & Rowan Choice Student
+Q&A With a Senior Public Health and Wellness Major

-Public Health & Wellness Major Discusses Her Passion for Public Health & Wellness, her internship and professional goals Senior Theresa Bennett, from Trenton, NJ (Mercer County) joined Rowan through the Rowan Choice program, a partnership with community college RCSJ that allows students to live on Rowan University’s campus while taking 24-30 community college credits, which […]
+Public Health & Wellness Major Discusses Her Passion for Public Health & Wellness, her internship and professional goals Senior Theresa B., from Trenton, NJ (Mercer County) joined Rowan through the Rowan Choice program, a partnership with community college RCSJ that allows students to live on Rowan University’s campus while taking 24-30 community college credits, which […]

 Men’s Hockey Captain on Leadership Journey

 Not many have the privilege of playing collegiate sports; fewer have the chance to earn the title of captain.
-A recent graduate of Rowan’s finance program, Jared Cohen of Wayne, NJ (Passaic County) wore the “C” after holding down the blue line for Rowan’s Men’s Hockey team for three seasons (2019-2020, 2021-2022, 2022-2023).
-Wearing a letter in two of the three seasons he played, Jared is a student of the game on the ice and in the locker room.
+A recent graduate of Rowan’s finance program, Jared C. of Wayne, NJ (Passaic County) wore the “C” after holding down the blue line for Rowan’s Men’s Hockey team for three seasons (2019-2020, 2021-2022, 2022-2023).
+Wearing a […]

-Ways To Improve Your Mental Health
+Ways College Students Can Improve Their Mental Health

 Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-Written by Wellness Center intern Alexia Jovanovic-Foka, psychology major What Causes Stress In College Students College life is fun and exciting but it can also be stressful for many students. […]
+Written by Wellness Center intern Alexia J, psychology major What Causes Stress In College Students College life is fun and exciting but it can also be stressful for many students. […]

 My Home Away from Home, The United Latino Association

-Julianna Wells, reflecting on her sophomore year as a political science major from Oak Ridge, NJ (Passaic/Morris Counties), shares this first-person perspective on how joining the The United Latino Association at Rowan University helped her rewrite her experience and find a home away from home.
+Julianna W, reflecting on her sophomore year as a political science major from Oak Ridge, NJ (Passaic/Morris Counties), shares this first-person perspective on how joining the The United Latino Association at Rowan University helped her rewrite her experience and find a home away from home.
 In addition to her major, Julianna will earn certificates of […]

 One Rowan University Student Breaks Down Barriers All Year Round, Not Just During Awareness Months In 1997, sociologist Judy Singer introduced a new terminology to the world of science/medical world called neurodiversity, which is a concept that helps those to understand that there are varied ways that each person’s brain processes information, functions, and presents […]